What Is Fault Tree Analysis?

 - Highlights essential elements that contribute to system failures: Most approaches look to solve the problem and get the systems back up as soon as possible.
 FTA, on the other hand, looks to go deeper to investigate how each element contributed to the failure.

-Despite the advantages provided by fault tree analysis, the problem-solving method isn’t ideal for every team or situation.
+Despite the advantages of fault tree analysis, the problem-solving methodology isn’t ideal for every team or situation.
 Situations that are either caused by several corresponding events or related to time delays may not be conducive to fault tree diagramming.
 Additionally, some organizations may not have team members who have received training in using logic gates and events.

 Fault tree analysis follows six steps: